DE4-DVS-Labs/Project/README.md

     * Evidences that your application is working;
     * An evaluation of your application, including what it can and cannot do;

-2. Each member provide a **person statement** declaring what you personally have contributed to the project, a reflection section on what you have learned, reasons for your design decisions, mistakes you have made and what you would do differently if you were to do this again.
+2. Each member provides a **person statement** declaring what you personally have contributed to the project, a reflection section on what you have learned, reasons for your design decisions, mistakes you have made and what you would do differently if you were to do this again.
 3. A folder that contains all the code that your team has developed to implement the application.

 ##  Assessment Criteria

-This work will be assessed on your competency in processing and handling visual data, the level of difficulties in the task(s) you have chosen to solve and the extend that you have achieved the goals that you have set out.
+This work will be assessed on your competency in processing and handling visual data, the level of difficulties in the task(s) you have chosen to solve and the extend to which you have achieved the goals that you have set out.
 To get the top grade, you need to surprise me!